 If you believe that you have grounds for an administrative review, you should email the International @Campuslife team immediately so that they can support you through the process.

 Please make sure you are including (legible) scans of the refusal notice, your correct contact details, a copy of your CAS statement and any further information which will help them to assess your case.
-Put ‘Refusal- Urgent’ in the email subject line so the team can pick it up quickly.
+Put ‘Refusal - Urgent’ in the email subject line, which will allow the team to prioritise this.

 You must apply for the Review for an application made overseas (Entry Clearance) within 28 days of receiving the decision letter it is very important that you act quickly, and you respond promptly to any queries and pay careful attention to advice given.

 The administrative review for refusal decisions costs £80 but you will get this back if the review is found in your favour.
-You can make the application online and you should not need to provide any additional documents unless requested but should ensure that you are able to pay the £80 fee via credit or debit card as part of that online application.
+You can apply for the review online, this does not require any additional documents - although there may be a follow-up request if further information is needed.
+Please ensure you have a credit or debit card available to pay the £80 fee.

 If you are unsure whether you are eligible for an Administrative review, or what you can do differently to make sure you don’t get refused again, please email the International @Campuslife team with all the details outlined above.